Close Menu

 Facebook Twitter Pinterest Email Copy Link

-Over the past few months, several countries have announced plans to restrict social media access for children and teens.
+Over the past several months, many countries have announced plans to restrict social media access for children and teens.
 Australia became the first to implement such measures at the end of last year, setting a precedent that other countries are now closely watching.

 Australia’s regulations, along with other countries’ proposals, aim to reduce the pressures and risks that young users may face on social media, which include cyberbullying, addiction, mental health issues, and exposure to predators.